-Two-Pipe vs. Single-Pipe Sytems.
+Two-Pipe vs. Single-Pipe Systems

 In the two-pipe system, there is one network of pipes that distributing steam outward from the boiler to the radiators, and separate pipes that collect the condensed steam as it turns back to water.

 In the single-pipe system, however, the same set of pipes both delivers steam outward to the radiator and collects the moisture that condenses and transports it back to the boiler.
 The single-pipe system depends on special one-way radiator valves that close when they heat up.
-They are designed to prevent steam from escaping from the radiators, but must open to allow free passage of air when the system is cool.
+They are designed to prevent steam from escaping from the radiators but must open to allow free passage of air when the system is cool.

-Identifying a Single-PIpe Air Valve
+Identifying a Single-Pipe Air Valve

 The air valves on radiators for a single-pipe system are usually bullet-shaped devices, pointed on one end.
 The air valve is located on the opposite side of the radiator from the control valve, which has a twist knob.
-In single-pipe systems, there is very often a characteristic hissing sound when the radiator is cool air is passing through through the air valve.
+In single-pipe systems, there is very often a characteristic hissing sound when the radiator is cool air is passing through the air valve.
 This hissing sound will occur as the system is just beginning to heat up, as well as when the system is cooling down.

 How the Air Valve Operates